From selling fruits in bus stand to building a Rs 450 crore turnover fruit and vegetable chain, the inspiring rise of an entrepreneur

 “I encouraged my dad to go for more outlets.
 In fact, it is my mother who is the inspiration for all of us and the one who cheers us on.
 She is the most aggressive member in the family,” he reveals.

 “In 2016 she started a unit making native healthy snacks, which now contributes about Rs 2 crore to our overall revenue.
 About 10 people work at this unit now.”

 Senthil attributes the company’s growth to his father’s hard work and vision

 Senthil is involved in formulating strategies, franchising, procurement of supplies, development of ecommerce, and clearing of new projects.

 In 2012, they formed KPN Farm Fresh Private Limited with 60 percent stakes in the company and distributing the balance 40 percent shares among six partners in the existing KPN outlets.

-The company has a warehouse in Coimbatore and one in Chennai at Nerkundram (20,000 sq ft).
-Another warehouse is coming up at Vanagaram (50,000 sq ft) on the outskirts of Chennai.
+The company has a 20,000 sq ft warehouse in Coimbatore and one more 1.5 lakh sq ft warehouse located in a sprawling 5-acre campus at Vanagaram on the outskirts of Chennai.

 Procurement of supplies is a tricky job as it involves perishables.
 Vegetables and fruits are procured from their source market across India.
 Direct procurement from farmers is just around 10 percent of the total supplies.

 Oranges are procured from Nagpur and Ganganagar, mangoes come from Andhra Pradesh, and bulk of vegetables from Karnataka.